Bedrock-OSS/regolith-docs/docs/using-regolith/running-filters.md

 - `regolith apply-filter`

 ## Run and Watch Commands
 The `run` and `watch` commands are quite similar.
-Both execute a profile, but there is a key difference: the `watch` command monitors changes in the RP, BP, and {ref}`data<data-folder>` folders, automatically rerunning the profile when changes are detected.
+Both execute a profile, but there is a key difference: the `watch` command monitors changes in the RP, BP, {ref}`data<data-folder>` folders and optionally additional folders specified in the {ref}`watchPaths<watch-paths>` property of the configuration file, automatically rerunning the profile when changes are detected.
 In contrast, the `run` command executes the profile only once.The syntax for the `run` and `watch` commands is as follows:

 ```text
 regolith run [profile-name]